2019 Postgraduate Certificate in Higher Education Teaching (QUB)

 I have experience of a wide range of the responsibilities associated with teaching and with organising conferences at university level.

-I am on the organising committee for the Tudor & Stuart Ireland Conference at QUB in 2018.
+I was on the organising committee for the Tudor & Stuart Ireland Conference at QUB in 2018.
 In 2015 I organised a conference on 'The Medical World of Early Modern Ireland' at TCD.
 In 2008 I was responsible for the Irish History Students' Association Annual Conference at NUI Galway.

 In 2012 and again in 2016 I taught an honours seminar module at TCD entitled 'The nobility in early modern Ireland'.